One of the more contentious issues in divorce proceedings can be parenting of the children.

 It should also be noted that the PN2 rule against variation in regular chambers applies to “substantial changes” in parenting.
 This reflects the fact that where a parent seeks changes with a more limited impact on the child’s day-to-day life, the court’s job in assessing the child’s best interests is likely to be more straight-forward.
 In such circumstances, courts may be more amenable to variations requested at an interim1 stage.

-If you have any questions regarding child custody or parenting arrangements for separated families, please contact us now to schedule a consultation or call us at (403) 452-0043.
+If you have any questions regarding child custody or parenting arrangements for separated families, please contact us to schedule a consultation.
 We look forward to meeting with you.